bevyengine/bevy-website/content/news/2026-01-12-bevy-0.18/index.md

 INFO bevy_diagnostic: erased_render_asset/manual_material::ImageMaterial                     :    2.000000 image materials (avg 2.000000 image materials)
 ```

-## UI per text section picking

-{{ heading_metadata(authors=["@ickshonpe"] prs=[22047]) }}

-Individual text sections belonging to UI text nodes are now pickable and can be given observers.

-## Screen Recording Plugin
+## Easy Marketing Material

 {{ heading_metadata(authors=["@mockersf"] prs=[21235, 21237]) }}

+Making an awesome, beautiful game is only half the battle: you need to be able to show it to people too!

-Bevy can take a screenshot of what's rendered since 0.11.
-This is now easier to setup to help you create marketing material, so that you can take screenshot with consistent formatting with the new `EasyScreenshotPlugin`.
+Bevy has been able to take a screenshot of what's rendered since 0.11.
+Despite how useful this functionality is for quickly creating marketing material,
+setting it up was relatively involved.

+This process has been streamlined, with the new `EasyScreenshotPlugin` allowing you to take a screenshot with consistent formatting with a single button press.
 With its default settings, once you add this plugin to your application, a PNG screenshot will be taken when you press the `PrintScreen` key.
 You can change the trigger key, or the screenshot format between PNG, JPEG or BMP.

-It is now possible to record a movie from Bevy, with the new `EasyScreenRecordPlugin`.
+We've taken this one step further, allowing you to record video directly from Bevy, with the new `EasyScreenRecordPlugin`.
 This plugins add a toggle key, space bar by default, that will toggle screen recording.
 Recording can also be started and stopped programmatically with the `RecordScreen` messages.

-Screen recording is not working for now on Windows.
+Screen recording is currently not supported on Windows due to challenges with video codecs.

 ## Remove Systems from Schedules

 {{ heading_metadata(authors=["@hymm"] prs=[20298]) }}

-A long requested feature has come to Bevy!
-You can now remove systems from a schedule.
-The previous recommended way of preventing a scheduled system from running was to use `RunCondition`'s.
+Previously, the only way to prevent a scheduled system from running was to use `RunCondition`'s.
-You will still use this for most situations as removing a system will cause the schedule to be rebuilt.
-This process can be slow since the schedule checking logic is complex.
-But in situations where this is
-not a problem, you can now call `remove_systems_in_set`.
-The advantage of this is that this will remove the
-cost of the run condition being checked.
+This works well for dynamically toggling whether or not a system runs, but comes with a tiny overhead
+each time the schedule is run.

+Now, you can completely remove systems from a schedule using `remove_systems_in_set`
+forcing an expensive schedule rebuild but removing that overhead completely and removing
+the systems from any debug tools.

+Run conditions (and dedicated schedules run on demand) remain a better tool for most cases,
+but completely removing systems may be an attractive option when opting-out of undesired plugin behavior,
+modding or changing game settings.

 ```rust
 app.add_systems((system_a, (system_b, system_c).in_set(MySet)));